Claustre Affair: Initial negotiations

 The demands were difficult for the French to accept, and put them in a tight spot.
 The new French ambassador to Chad, Raphäel Touze, feared that the demands were specific enough to France's problems in the region that West Germany would go it alone and negotiate only for Staewen.
 In addition, by demanding that France release prisoners held by another government, Habré was straining the relationship between the French and Chadian governments.
 Since releasing the prisoners was not something Tombalbaye wanted to do, French policymakers wanted to go about negotiations in a way that would not undermine the authority of the Chadian government.
-Some Chadian officials, including the prefect of the BET Prefecture, wanted to stop any direct contact between the CCFAN and the French and German negotiators.
+Some Chadian officials, including the prefect of Borkou-Ennedi-Tibesti, wanted to stop any direct contact between the CCFAN and the French and German negotiators.

 Franz Wallner, the German negotiator, met his French counterpart Robert Puissant and the French ambassador Touze in N'Djamena.
 They agreed to coordinate a negotiation strategy, but told the French that they would negotiate separately while the CCFAN maintained its demands for a prisoner release, as the West German government had no involvement in that aspect.
 The Germans had offered to broadcast a CCFAN manifesto over Deutsche Welle in French and Arabic for 3 days, and to pay an indemnity of 50 million CFA francs for the damages Habré stated.
 It seemed that Habré had accepted the offer in principle.
 The Germans also urged Touze and Puissant to keep the liberation of the hostages secret from the Tombalbaye government, which would be infuriated about the broadcast of an anti-government manifesto over German radio and a large ransom payment to the CCFAN, so the French and Germans planned to fly directly from Bardaï to Tunis before the Tombalbaye government could react.

 The French began to pressure Tombalbaye to release the prisoners.
 Although Puissant said that the release of political prisoners was something controlled only by the Tombalbaye government, he feared that inaction on the part of Chad would stop any chance of the hostages being released.
 He was correct; Chad refused to release the prisoners, but seemed willing to fulfill the other two conditions that the rebels gave.